HimashaWijewickrama/random-quotes-generator/README.md

 ## Project Overview

-Anyone can access directly and ca generate random quotes using this random quotes generator.
-A simple web application built with React.js that generates random quotes.
+Anyone can access directly and can generate random quotes using this random quotes generator.
+A simple web application(SPA) built with React.js.
 It utilizes a public API to fetch quotes and displays them on the page.

 ## Features